 We’d known Yasi was coming for almost a week.
 We’d all been working extra time to keep our audience informed, and to make sure our radio service keeps going through the cyclone.
 And we’d been reading those increasingly alarming forecasts.
 By the time we got on the air that evening, our adrenaline levels were off the dial.

 But there’s no panic.
 My colleagues are graceful under pressure, they sound calm on the radio.
 I’m so proud of them but there’s no time for a group hug just yet.
 Work to do, and some very confronting information to deliver.
+Our colleagues in Brisbane, under instruction from their managers, began to take over larger chunks of the broadcast – within a few hours, the local ABC was not being heard at all.

 Suddenly, a chilling, unearthly sound is heard in the room.
 A sound that has no place in the sweet sonic realm of radio.
 I swear my heart stopped beating, and I may not have been alone.
 Click the audio player to hear it for yourself.
 See if you can figure out what it is.